- UCAS course code

-The course will be taught on the basis of tw o weekly lectures plus one interactive tutorial per week over 10 weeks.
-The tutorials have been carefully designed as a form of enquiry-based learning (EbL).
-They provide you with as much opportunity as possible for you to participate, discuss, apply, enhance and problematise your knowledge.
-The amount of knowledge you will gain from the tutorial experience is dependent upon your preparation, willingness to participate and ability to share information.
-Learning is deep, dynamic, participatory, and a group endeavour including your peers as well as the course convenor.
+The course will be taught based on one weekly lecture (2 hours) plus one interactive tutorial per week over ten weeks.
+The tutorials have been carefully designed as a form of inquiry-based learning (EbL).
+They provide you with many opportunities to participate, discuss, apply, enhance and problematise your knowledge.
+The amount of knowledge you will gain from the tutorial experience depends on your preparation, willingness to participate and ability to share information.
+Learning is deep, dynamic, participatory, and a group endeavour, including your peers as well as the course convenor.
 Tutorial readings are listed under each subject heading in the course guide.
-There will be 10 tutorial meetings during the year.
+There will be ten tutorial meetings during the term.

 Course Content Engagement, 8 x Ethical Issues Journal Entries worth 30%

 Politics staff will provide feedback on written work within 15 working days of submission.

 Students should be aware that all marks are provisional until confirmed by the external examiner and the final examinations boards in June.